-His publications include: Mathematical Form: John Pickering and the Architecture of the Inversion Principle (2006) and Landscape Urbanism: A Manual for the Machinic Landscape (2004).
+His publications include: Mathematical Form: John Pickering and the Architecture of the Inversion Principle (AA, 2006), Landscape Urbanism: A Manual for the Machinic Landscape (AA, 2004) and edited Ecological Urbanism (Lars Müller, 2015) with Gareth Doherty.
 His research and design projects have been published in The Architectural Review, AAFiles, Arquitectura, Bauwelt, Casabella, Centre and Daidalos.

 He was a member of the master jury of the Aga Khan Prize for Architecture (2014-16).